geometrikz/alphabeta_lnd/web_scraping/web_scraping_task.md

 ## Software and packages

 I will be using three main packages in R. RVest (beautifulsoup4), Tidyverse (pandas) and furrr (pool module in the multiprocess package), the Python equivalent packages are in parenthesis.
+If you've written some Python code to complete these excercises, it would be nice of you to share it with me so I can update with some Python examples.

 ## Excercises